vishnupriyanpr/Cardiac-Care/README.md

 **Cardiac Care** is an AI-powered heart health suite with ECG analysis, smart chatbot, diet planner, report summarizer, patient records, and ambulance booking.
 Designed for **patients**, **doctors**, and **emergency services**.
 Modular, secure, and open-source.
-Built with 💪 by Tasmia & Team – Hackathon Enthusiasts.
+Built with 💪 by Vishnupriyan, Vivek & Akshaya – Hackathon Enthusiasts.

 ---